kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

            # both are provided.
            label: "COS_RECOVERY"
            path: "/dev/sda"
-         # Only last partition can be expanded and it happens before any other
+         # Only last partition can be expanded and it happens after all the other
-         # partition is added. size: 0 means all available free space
+         # partitions are created. size: 0 means all available free space
          expand_partition:
            size: 4096
          add_partitions: